luzhenqian/lvp.js/docs/en/basics/custom-rules.md

 There are two ways to customize rules.

-#### 1. Set the rules field in the configuration parameter object of the Lvpconstructor
+#### 1. Set the rules field in the configuration parameter object of the Lvp constructor

-Lv's configuration object can currently set 3 properties, please see [lvpOption Property List](/api/config-object.md) for details.
+Lv's configuration object can currently set 3 properties, please see [lvp Option Property List](/api/config-object.md) for details.

 You can add custom validation functions by configuring the rules property.